telerik/xaml-docs/controls/raddatetimepicker/getting-started.md

 # Getting Started

-This tutorial will walk you through the creation of a sample application that contains RadGridView.
+This tutorial will walk you through the creation of a sample application that contains RadDateTimePicker.

 * [Assembly References](#assembly-references)
 * [Adding RadDateTimePicker to the Project](#adding-raddatetimepicker-to-the-project)